mbbu/Transcriptomics_project/Documentation/RNASeq_pipeline.md

 done
 ```
 ## Quality analysis
-**fastqc** checks the quality of the raw reads from high throughput sequencing platforms like Illumina.It provides a html report summary of the quality of reads in graphs and tables.This makes you aware of the quality of reads for downstream analysis.
+**fastqc** checks the quality of the raw reads from high throughput sequencing platforms like Illumina.It provides an HTML report summary of the quality of reads in graphs and tables.
+This makes you aware of the quality of reads for downstream analysis.
 **multiqc** makes fastqc output more manageable by compiling them and generating one report.

 ```